-After perusal of this section 173 of Cr.PC, it can be said that under this section three types of report are prepared according to the situation
+After perusal of this section 173 of Cr.PC, it can be said that under this section there are three types of police reports in Pakistan.

 After the registration of FIR under section 154 police start its proceeding.
-The police collect all evidence and record the statement of witnesses and then prepares complete challan.
-This complete challan is submitted to the
+The police collect all evidence and record the statement of witnesses and then prepares a complete challan.
+This complete challan is submitted within 14 days.

 This complete challan is submitted to the public prosecutor who presents it to the competent court.
 The court can start the trail on the basis of complete challan.